swiftlang/swift-org-website/_posts/2024-03-12-byte-sized-swift-tiny-games-playdate.md

 While most Playdate games are written in Lua for ease of development, they can run into performance problems that necessitate the added complexity of using C. Swift's combination of high-level ergonomics with low-level performance, as well as its strong support for interoperating with C, make it seem like a good match for the Playdate.
 However, the typical Swift application and runtime exceed the device's tight resource constraints.

-Regardless, I still wanted to create a game in Swift and I had good idea for the approach.
+Regardless, I still wanted to create a game in Swift and I had a good idea for the approach.

 ### The Embedded Language Mode